Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Benchmark actual throughput.
         - ⋯ A [Perceiver IO](https://arxiv.org/abs/2107.14795) model to do next-frame prediction and first-cell-number maximization.
             - ⋯ To take advantage of exponential improvement of learning, ML must be a journey, not a series of separate steps like it is today.
 Sensor network being able to represent all datasets in one format is a prerequisite.
 So, experiment: implement weight decay weighted by gradient to [learn precise behaviors](https://mathai-iclr.github.io/papers/papers/MATHAI_29_paper.pdf) without much inter-task interference, or weight-magnitude-based evolution of weight groups for cache-aware sparsification, then make the same model fully learn very small datasets.
 Are there then benefits to learning bigger text-based datasets?
 Might be a dead-end though.
             - ⋯ Prediction is technically a number to optimize.
-So make an accumulator that rewards a cell's next-frame prediction, and try to fully-learn that, so that models can then choose to predict without being forced to.
+So make a transform that rewards a cell's next-frame prediction, and try to fully-learn that, so that models can then choose to predict without being forced to.
     - ⋯ A Neuralink device.
 Once it, you know, exists.
 (Maybe it would be a [HID](https://web.dev/hid/).)

 - ⋯ Compression, for Internet and files: